ahnngo/InfectionMushroom/README.md

 •	Initialize the 2D skin matrix using the np.empty method instead of using a nested list comprehension.
 This should make the initialization faster because it pre-allocates the memory for the array and doesn't have to go through the process of creating each element in the array.

-•	In the get_infected method, instead of looping through each cell in the skin matrix to find the number of infected cells around it, you can use the scipy.ndimage.generic_filter method to apply a filter to the skin matrix that counts the number of infected cells around each cell.
+•	In the `get_infected()` method, instead of looping through each cell in the skin matrix to find the number of infected cells around it, you can use the scipy.ndimage.generic_filter method to apply a filter to the skin matrix that counts the number of infected cells around each cell.
 This should be much faster than looping through each cell individually.

-•	In the get_visual, get_infected_matrix, and get_infected_day_matrix methods, you can use the np.vectorize method to apply a function to each element in the skin matrix to get the desired information.
-This will be much faster than using a nested for loop
+•	In the `get_visual()`, `get_infected_matrix()`, and `get_infected_day_matrix()` methods, you can use the np.vectorize method to apply a function to each element in the skin matrix to get the desired information.
+This will be much faster than using a nested for loop.

 # Learnings: